8 Tenets of Good Company Culture—Does Yours Have Them?

-Dan Ratner and Jason Kunesh want to make positive change in the world.
-More, they want to revolutionize philanthropy—and their new online donation platform and social network, Public Good, is helping them do it.
+Dan Ratner and Jason Kunesh set out to make positive change in the world.
+Moreover, they set out to revolutionize philanthropy—and their online donation platform and social network, Public Good, is helping them do it.

-Public Good is like a central home base for charities helping nonprofits meet new donors and volunteers, and raise more money and awareness by making online fundraising easy and accessible.
+Public Good is something like a central home base for charities helping nonprofits meet new donors and volunteers, as well as raise more money and awareness by making online fundraising easy and accessible.

 How?
 By being there when people are motivated to do good.
 Say you read a moving news story on Facebook but you don’t want to “like” the problem or “share” the negativity.
-Instead, Public Good’s “Take Action” button will direct you to their website to learn more about organizations working to solve the problem, plus how to donate, volunteer, sign a pledge and more.
+Instead, Public Good’s “Take Action” button directs you to their website to learn more about organizations working to solve the problem, plus how to donate to or take action for the organization.

-Public Good is on a mission to make a positive social impact—and they’re doing it guided by eight principles, all embodied in their company culture:
+Public Good is on a mission to make a positive social impact.
+They’re doing it guided by eight principles, all characteristics that are embodied in their company culture:

 “You want to make sure whatever you’re working on is really having an impact,” Kunesh says.
-“When we do anything, whether it’s crafting a feature or any outreach that we’re doing, we always ask ourselves, ‘How do we know if this is successful?’
-If you can’t answer it, it’s not really worth not doing.”
+“When we do anything, whether it’s crafting a feature or any outreach that we’re doing, we always ask ourselves, ‘How do we know if this is successful?’”

-Public Good’s goal is for people to action, to get engaged with organizations.
+Public Good’s goal is for people to take action, to engage with organizations.
 “Take an email campaign,” Ratner says.
 “You’ve got two different emails you’re sending to a group—one that gets people’s attention and they say, ‘Wow, the open rate was huge, that was a great email, we should send more like that.’”
-But was it effective if people looked it because it was controversial but didn’t actually do anything after they read it?
-Results matter most—so how many people actually made a contribution?
+But was it effective if people looked at it because it was controversial but didn’t actually do anything after they read it?
+You’re looking for results, not just views, so consider how many people actually made a contribution.

 “The one that was more boring might have been more successful.
-You’ve got to be measuring the thing you actually care about.”
+You’ve got to be measuring the thing you actually care about,” Ratner continues.

 Instead of thinking of clients as customers, Public Good thinks of them as partners—that their success is Public Good’s success, too.

-In the nonprofit world, companies technically have two jobs.
-“We see somebody who’s an expert at their subject area, whether it’s providing bikes to families in Africa or helping children on the south side of Chicago, or whatever the case,” Kunesh says, “but when it comes to engaging this new generation of donors online, they don’t have those skills and they don’t have time to read up on them.”
-So that’s where Public Good steps in to help solve both pieces of the puzzle.
+“We see somebody who’s an expert at their subject area, whether it’s providing bikes to families in Africa or helping children on the south side of Chicago or whatever the case,” Kunesh says, “but when it comes to engaging this new generation of donors online, they don’t have those skills and they don’t have time to read up on them.”
+And that’s where Public Good steps in to help solve both pieces of the puzzle.

-4. Be democratic.
-Everyone at Public Good is responsible for providing a great user experience.
+4. Everyone at Public Good is responsible for providing a great user experience.

 “Good ideas don’t start or end with Dan or myself,” Kunesh says.
 “It’s our job to make sure the ideas and issues our team hears from our partners are being acted upon.”

-Take Public Good’s regular events for nonprofit partners.
-Planning happy hours is fun, and everybody always has an opinion about the food, the music, the venue—and everybody takes part.
+Take Public Good’s events for nonprofit partners.
+Planning happy hours is fun, and everybody always has an opinion about the food, the music, the venue—and they all take part.

-While empowermentis important, Ratner adds that at the end of the day, decisions must be made to keep moving forward—they have to provide leadership.
+While empowerment is important, Ratner adds that at the end of the day, decisions must be made to keep moving forward—they have to provide leadership.
 “At some point, it’s like, you know what?
 It’s just one event and we’ve got a lot of work to do….
-We’re going to move on.”
+We’re going to move on,” he says.

-Clients want to feel like their voice is being heard.
-As such, Public Good strives to make sure everyone knows what’s going on in the organizations they work with by “fleshing that out so people don’t feel like they’re operating in the dark.”
+In order to make sure their clients feel heard, Public Good strives to make sure everyone knows what was going on in the organizations they work with by “fleshing that out so people don’t feel like they’re operating in the dark.”

-Pure transparency builds trust.
-Often times, technology may feel like a scary unknown and “over promised and under delivered,” so Kunesh says they’re transparent with organizations they work with so they understand exactly what they’re doing and how they’re doing it.
+Technology may feel like a scary unknown that is “over promised and under delivered,” Kunesh says.
+That’s why they’re transparent with organizations they work with so they understand what they’re doing and how they’re doing it.

 “At a startup you don’t really have a lot of resources,” Kunesh says.
 “You have to be laser-focused on where you spend them so the impact you have is magnified.”

-This means sticking to core competencies: Apple doesn’t manufacture their own devices even though they have financial resources.
+This means sticking to core competencies: For example, Apple doesn’t manufacture their own devices even though they have financial resources.

 “The more you specialize, the more you realize the depth of the problem your customers are facing.
 And the deeper you’re going, the more you can really provide value.
 I think tight, laser focus is a differentiator,” notes Ratner.

-The co-founders emphasize the importance of building a product that’s user-friendly—which is why there aren’t any ads on their site and they don’t sell user data.
+The co-founders emphasize the importance of building a product that’s user-friendly.
+That’s why there aren’t any ads on their site and they don’t sell user data.

 When people switch from platforms they’ve been using to Public Good’s software, Ratner says, “they’ve gone from something where they had to attend regular annual training days at other places to teaching themselves our stuff in 15 minutes to accomplish the same work.”